sharadregoti/sharadregoti.github.io/content/travel/japan-trip.md

 - Convenience stores are the best system I've seen.
 7-Eleven, FamilyMart, Lawson.
 They're everywhere and they have everything.
 - FamilyMart's Famichiki is the best fried chicken.
 I tried a new seasoning every day.
 I really miss it.
 - I really liked the matcha ice cream.
-- I missed Indian food more than I expected.
-By the second half of the trip I was eating at Indian restaurants almost every day, in Kyoto, Nara, Osaka and Tokyo.
 - Trains, city planning, cleanliness, politeness, everything on time.
 It all just works, and it's hard not to be impressed.
 - The people dress really well.
 I barely saw anyone overweight, and hardly any bald men either.
 - I saw very few children.
 In the big cities especially.
 In rural places like Nagano I saw a few more.